Futureproof: AI Assisted Construction

 Implications

-Construction costs may drop dramatically, lowering processes in other sectors of the economy.
+Construction costs may drop dramatically, which in turn lowers costs in other sectors of the economy.
 New equipment manufacturing, technology, and maintenance jobs will emerge, requiring new forms of construction site training.

 Futureproof is a series of occasional provocations illustrating possible future paths for technology and culture.
 Think postcards from the future.